CrunchyData/postgres-operator/docs/content/tutorial/backups.md

 repo1-azure-key=<YOUR_AZURE_KEY>
 ```

-Replace the values with your AWS S3 credentials and save.
+Replace the values with your Azure credentials and save.

 Now, open up `kustomize/azure/postgres.yaml`.
 In the `azure` section, you will see something similar to: